GrizzlyFr/zketech_controller/README.md

 The next developpement stages shall be:
 - Building a graphical interface with support for local languages and multiple steps tests described in text files
 - Fixing metrics upper & lower limits checks and device state checks  when launching tests
+- Building the code with asynchronous read of incoming frames from the device